weitzel926/StatusFlow/README.md

 ##### Via direct usage

 Copy the following files into your workspace, or add them as a submodule:
+* WDWStatusFlowView.h
-* StatusFlowView.h
+* WDWStatusFlowView.m
-* StatusFlowView.m
+* WDWStatusFlowViewLayout.h
-* StatusFlowViewLayout.h
+* WDWStatusFlowViewLayout.m
-* StatusFlowViewLayout.m
+* WDWStatusFlowEnum.h

 ### Creating a StatusFlow